 VIDEO: Battery Charging Tips

-This video demonstrates best practices for charging your model year 2016-18 GEM® e2, e4, e6 and eL XD vehicles.
+This video demonstrates best practices for charging your model year 2016 to present GEM® e2, e4, e6 and eL XD vehicles.

 Your GEM is equipped with a battery pack.
 This battery pack supplies the power needed to operate your vehicle.
 Your batteries will perform best when recharged fully and often.
 Recharge the batteries daily or after each use of the vehicle.